Abortion under communism: Vietnam

 The Law of Protection of People's Health, passed in 1989, states that: "Women have the right to have an abortion, to receive gynecological diagnosis and treatment, health check-up during pregnancy, and medical service when giving birth at health facilities."

 Vietnam has also adopted policies to ban and prevent sex-selective abortions, among other countries such as Nepal.

 Laos

-Laos has the strictest limitations on legal abortions among current Marxist–Leninist countries.
-At this time, abortion is only allowed in order to save the life of the mother.
+In Laos, abortion is only allowed in order to save the life of the mother.

+Western Communist parties

+In the Western world, a variety of communist and socialist parties support abortion on request.